dagolinuxoid/fccActivityLog/lazylog.md

 day 120 Operator precedence - once and for all :)
 ###### 01-03-019
-day 121 parseInt('someNumberAL', 'base aka charset but for numbers UTF-8/2(binary)')
+day 121 parseInt('someNumberAL', 'base aka charset but for numbers UTF-8/2(binary)') decimalNumber.toString(base) -> converts decimal number to a number of the specified base and returns its as a string